BDC Hamburger Icon

 Bennett’s Market & Deli is a neighborhood grocery in Atlanta’s Grant Park.
 In September 2017, Victoria Bennett and Claire Pearson had owned the store for five years without experiencing a single power outage.
 But as Hurricane Irma approached, they put their disaster plan into action.

-They bought a generator and massive amounts of ice, and collected coolers from folks in the neighborhood.
-They moved all of their backroom stock off of the floor to protect it from flooding.
-And they sent staff home, deciding to run the store themselves rather than risk employees’ safety.
+They bought a generator and massive amounts of ice and collected coolers from neighbors.
+They moved all their backroom stock off the floor to protect it from flooding.
+They sent staff home, deciding to run the store themselves rather than risk employees’ safety.

 “I think the neighborhood really appreciated that we were open,” Pearson said.